On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: Optimization methods

-Note, however, that the donor vector $ \bm{v}_i^g $ produced in \eqref{eq: mutation} may lie outside the feasible region if the problem has additional constraints, like bound constraints $ X $ (see Table \ref{tbl: param-range} for PV parameter estimation).
-We adapt a simple strategy called \textit{bounce-back} from \citep{das2011DifferentialEvolution, price2006differential} to handle bound constraints in Line \ref{line: bback}, which relocates each infeasible component between the bound it exceeds and the corresponding value of the target vector, as follows. \begin{linenomath*}
+Note that the donor vector $ \bm{v}_i^g $ in \eqref{eq: mutation} may lie outside the bounded region $ X $.
+We adapt a simple \textit{bounce-back} strategy \cite{das2011DifferentialEvolution} to handle bound constraints in Line \ref{line: bback}, which relocates each infeasible component between the bound it violates and the corresponding value of the \textit{target} vector $ \bm{x}_i^g $: